neo773/twenty/dependency-tracking.md

 **Technical Requirements:**
 1. **Code Quality**: Follow existing Twenty codebase patterns and conventions
+2. **Separation of Concerns**: Each service has a single, well-defined responsibility
+3. **Consistent Caching**: Use the same caching mechanism as existing field metadata
-2. **Error Resilience**: Individual failures don't impact system stability
+4. **Error Resilience**: Individual failures don't impact system stability
-3. **Scalability**: Support workspaces with hundreds of virtual fields
+5. **Scalability**: Support workspaces with hundreds of virtual fields
-4. **Maintainability**: Clear, simple logic that integrates with existing architecture
+6. **Maintainability**: Clear, simple logic that integrates with existing architecture
-5. **Testability**: Comprehensive test coverage for all dependency scenarios
+7. **Testability**: Comprehensive test coverage for all dependency scenarios

+**Implementation Notes:**
+- Research existing field metadata caching patterns before implementing dependency cache
+- Follow NestJS best practices for service organization and dependency injection
+- Maintain flat module structure consistent with other Twenty modules
+- Use proper naming conventions with `virtual-fields-` prefix for all services

 This implementation plan provides a clear path for adding dependency tracking to Twenty's virtual field system while maintaining the platform's high standards for code quality, performance, and reliability.